torchbox/migration-lite-streamfield/README.md

 Technically, _yes_.
 But, the recommendation is to avoid it.

-An add-on package doesn't usually suffer from the same issues as a client project (rapid development with multiple developers, experimental POCs, direction changes etc), so you're less likely to benefit from it.
+An add-on package doesn't usually suffer from the same issues as a client project (rapid development with multiple developers, experimental POCs, direction changes etc), so are less likely to benefit from the switch.

-Also, users of your package could feel blindsided by the change in migration behaviour if they've haven't adopted `mlstreamfield` themselves, and aren't familiar with the nuances.
+Also, users of your package could be blindsided by the change in migration behaviour if they haven't adopted `mlstreamfield` themselves, and aren't familiar with the nuances.

 ### Q: Will I lose field data if I write a bad data migration?

 **Yes**.
-But, that's true whether you decied to use `mlstreamfield` or not.
-Data migrations are notoriously tricky territory and require careful testing locally before committing.
-Nothing about `mlstreamfield` changes that.
+But, that's true whether you decide to use `mlstreamfield` or not.

+If anything, you're a little **less** likely to lose data unexpectedly in migrations, because `mlstreamfield.StreamField` allows you to access the FULL raw data of the field, regardless of current block definitions.
+The native version automatically sanitises raw data to only include block values that match known block types.

 ## Requirements